Manager Sue Embleton and her hard working and dedicated team would like to offer you a warm welcome to Dogs Trust Darlington.

 She can also help with information about leaving a gift in your will or donating in memory of a loved one.

 Rebecca is here to spread the word about the work we do at Dogs Trust.
-She is very happy to come out and talk to groups or can arrange a tour and talk at the newly refurbished rehoming centre.
+She is very happy to come out and talk to groups or can arrange a tour and talk at the rehoming centre.